Quarter tone: In popular Western music

+Later, Seppe Gebruers started playing and improvising with two pianos tuned a quarter-tone apart.
+In 2019 he started a research project at the Royal Conservatory of Ghent, titled 'Unexplored possibilities of contemporary improvisation and the influence of microtonality in the creation process'.

+With two pianos tuned a quarter tone apart Gebruers recorded 'The Room: Time & Space' (2018) in a trio formation with drummer Paul Lovens and bassist Hugo Anthunes.
+In his solo project 'Playing with standards' (album release January 2023), Gebruers plays with famous songs including jazz standards.
+With Paul Lytton and Nils Vermeulen he forms a 'Playing with standards' trio.

 Ancient Greek tetrachords

 The enharmonic genus of the Greek tetrachord consisted of a ditone or an approximate major third, and a semitone, which was divided into two microtones.
 Aristoxenos, Didymos and others presented the semitone as being divided into two approximate quarter tone intervals of about the same size, while other ancient Greek theorists described the microtones resulting from dividing the semitone of the enharmonic genus as unequal in size (i.e., one smaller than a quarter tone and one larger).

 Interval size in equal temperament

 Here are the sizes of some common intervals in a 24-note equally tempered scale, with the interval names proposed by Alois Hába (neutral third, etc.) and Ivan Wyschnegradsky (major fourth, etc.):